Thursday, October 23, 2025 AD / Jumada al-Awwal 1, 1447 AH

 loading

-As for what originates from Him, it means His commands and His prohibitions, which originate from His satisfactions and dissatisfactions; because due to His perfection, He is satisfied with good deeds and dissatisfied with evil deeds, while He does not need anything to be happy about achieving it or sad about losing it, but His servants, due to their being created, need to survive, and for their survival, they need perfection, and for their perfection, they need to do good deeds and abandon evil deeds, and He wants their perfection by virtue of His perfection; because the desire for perfection comes from perfection.
-Based on this, His satisfaction with good deeds and His dissatisfaction with evil deeds have not originated from His need, but rather from His perfection;
+As for His performative expression, it refers to His commands and His prohibitions, which arise from His satisfaction and dissatisfaction; because, by virtue of His perfection, He is pleased with good deeds and displeased with evil deeds.
+Yet He has no need for anything that would make Him rejoice at its attainment or grieve over its loss.
+However, His servants—since they are created—are in need of continued existence; for their continued existence, they have no way but perfection; for their perfection, they need to do good deeds and abandon evil deeds; and, by virtue of His perfection, Allah desires their perfection, since the desire for perfection is considered part of perfection.
+Therefore, His satisfaction with good deeds and His dissatisfaction with evil deeds have not arisen from His need, but from His perfection;

 ↑[1] .
 Al-Mu’minun/ 115